Where we work in Asia and the Middle East

 - Launched 2016

-Zippy’s Friends has been introduced in South Korea by the Nam-Gu Mental Health Welfare Centre in Gwangju, the country’s sixth-largest city with a population of 1.5 million.
+Zippy’s Friends was introduced in South Korea by the Nam-Gu Mental Health Welfare Centre in Gwangju, the country’s sixth-largest city with a population of 1.5 million.
 The Department is keen to promote mental health in schools, and chose Zippy’s Friends to complement its offering of programmes and cater for the youngest children in school.
-Apple's Friends is now being introduced as a follow-up to Zippy's Friends.
+Apple's Friends has also been introduced as a follow-up to Zippy's Friends.

 Our partner in Korea: – Nam-Gu Mental Health Welfare Centre